 Check out this infographic for more information about what else Float is doing within the retail industry with mobile technology.
 Everything from the front of house help like planogram compliance and planning to back of house logistics and task management is fair game in this rapidly changing space.

 So what do you think?
 What are your thoughts on how mobile learning within the retail industry?
 Can you think of any other examples?
-Are you in the retail industry?
+Are you in the retail sector?
 How are you using mobile technology with your employees?